vinisillybun/GifFolders/README.md

 # GifFolders
 A Vencord Userplugin

-Organize your GIFs into unlimited custom folders, stored locally in IndexedDB via Vencord's DataStore — completely bypassing Discord's built-in favorites limit.
+Organize your GIFs into unlimited custom folders, stored locally in IndexedDB via Vencord's DataStore, completely bypassing Discord's built-in favorites limit.

 > ⚠️ **Disclaimer:** This project was built with the help of AI.
 If you don't like that, don't use it.